DavidUWL/Project-4/README.md

 # Project 4 - The Restaurant
 ![Banner that says "It's not just about food."](therestaurant/static/home/images/README/banner.png)

-The Restaurant is a ficticious restaurant page created using the Django Framework, Python, HTML and CSS/bootstrap.
+The Restaurant is a fictitious restaurant page created using the Django Framework, Python, HTML, and CSS/bootstrap.
 ### View the site - [The Restaurant](https://therestaurant-ec18b29952b2.herokuapp.com/)
 <br>